There are 10 tricks that fast food chains use to get people to overeat or give too much food to their kids.

-In no particular order, but each one very significant, here are the top five tricks that the fast food industry uses to reel people in to buying lots of heart-unhealthy fast food!
+Here are 10 tricks that the fast food industry uses to reel people in to buying lots of heart-unhealthy fast food!

 Big Colorful Ads in Public

-Ever notice that the giant building for a medical center has a tiny little sign out front that you can barely read from across the street, but Joe’s BBQ Stand has a sign bigger than an 18-wheeler with blaring red letters surrounded by bright orange “flames”?
+Ever notice that the giant building for a medical center has a tiny little sign out front that you can barely read, but Joe’s BBQ Stand has a sign bigger than an 18-wheeler with blaring red letters surrounded by bright orange “flames”?

 Big huge billboards off to the side of busy highways begin grabbing motorists’ attention from far away.